vippsas/vipps-developers/mp-migration-guide.md

 * [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api)
 * [Extend payment time-outs](https://developer.vippsmobilepay.com/docs/vipps-solutions/long-expiry-time-for-payments-to-merchants)

+Please note that "ePayments" encompasses various use case scenarios.
+Therefore, if you are seeking use cases that target existing MobilePay merchants and can be utilized for migration purposes, some examples include:

+* [MobilePay InvoiceDirect](https://developer.mobilepay.dk/docs/invoice/api-endpoint-reference#invoicedirect)  1-1 to ePayments with userFlow = `PUSH_MESSAGE`
+* [MobilePay InvoiceLinks](https://developer.mobilepay.dk/docs/invoice/api-endpoint-reference#invoicelink) 1-1 to ePayments with userFlow = `WEB_REDIRECT`
+* “QR” The use of PDF => OrderManagement.

 | MobilePay invoice                    | Vipps Mobilepay ePayment                                                                      |
 |--------------------------------------|-------------------------------------------------------------------------------------------------|
 | `InvoiceIssuer​`                      | `Merchant-Serial-Number` (Header in request)                                                   ​ |